eklz/Instagram-profil-scraping/README.md

-# Scrapping of any data on an instagram account
+# Scraping of any data on an instagram account